oceanthunder/ATmega328/README.md

 # ATmega328

-A collection of Arduino projects.
+A collection of my hobby projects.
+Doing it just for fun and vibes!

 ## Projects